-But if an entire subfolder seems to be a problem and you use templates with PHP or ASP to create new pages, you may just need to make sure that the appropriate header is included on each page.
+But if an entire subfolder seems to be a problem and you use templates with PHP or ASP to create new pages, you may just need to make sure that you include the appropriate header on each page.
 If you have experience writing and editing code, this is a fairly simple fix.

 If you’ve never updated these files before – or aren’t sure where to find them – your best bet is to contact the person who manages your site.
 It’s easy to make mistakes when editing them, but an experienced developer should be able to sort out the problem in very little time.

 Independent research from Clutch has named